kon-218/kon-218.github.io/_posts/portfolio/2024-08-04-this-website.md

 subheadline: Web development
 title:  "This Website"
 permalink: /portfolio/this-website/
-teaser: "This website is an ongoing project, developing my abities in HTML and CSS."
+teaser: "This website is an ongoing project, developing my abities in HTML and CSS.
+It aims to showcase my work, and help me track my development as a programmer and a chemist."
 breadcrumb: true
 tags:
     - HTML